Interpolation with Curve Fitting Toolbox

-In spline interpolation, one chooses the fj to be the n consecutive B-splines Bj(x) = B(x|tj,...,tj+k), j = 1:n, of order k for some knot sequence t1 ≤ t2 ≤ ... ≤ tn + k.
+For spline interpolation, the fj are the n consecutive B-splines Bj(x) = B(x|tj,...,tj+k), j = 1:n, of order k for a knot sequence t1 ≤ t2 ≤ ... ≤ tn + k.

 Linear interpolation.
 This method fits a different linear polynomial between each pair of data points for curves, or between sets of three points for surfaces.

 Nearest neighbor interpolation.
 This method sets the value of an interpolated point to the value of the nearest data point.
-Therefore, this method does not generate any new data points.

 Cubic spline interpolation.
 This method fits a different cubic polynomial between each pair of data points for curves, or between sets of three points for surfaces.

-for linear and nearest methods, and the MATLAB
+nearest neighbor methods, and the MATLAB function

-griddata function for cubic and biharmonic
+griddata for the cubic spline and

-methods.
+biharmonic methods.
 The thin-plate spline method uses the

-For example, the nuclear reaction data from the
+shape-preserving (PCHIP) interpolant fit for the nuclear reaction data from the

 Goodness-of-fit statistics, prediction bounds, and weights are not defined for interpolants.
 Additionally, the fit residuals are always 0 (within computer precision) because interpolants pass through the data points.